-- 1. Connecticut State Building, Plumbing, Heating and Electrical Codes current editions - 2.
-Connecticut Fire Safety Code (CSFSC) current edition - 3.
-Connecticut Elevator Code (CSEC) current edition - B. Multifamily Design, Construction and Sustainability Standards CHFA ("Standards") current edition - 1.
-The Standards are not intended to reduce or circumvent the requirements of law and current applicable Building Codes.
-Some of these Standards are general, and are intended to be guidelines that must be applied to the local situation.
-Although these Standards apply primarily to new construction, they also apply to the rehabilitation of existing structures as applicable to the proposed scope of work.
-These standards may be modified only where the particular characteristics of the site or other local conditions make compliance impractical or undesirable.
-When such modifications are made, additional requirements may be imposed. - 2.
-The Standards are typically revised annually, and due to the evolving nature of such factors as construction means, methods, materials, technology, codes and laws, and Connecticut multifamily financing program requirements, processes and procedures, the Standards may be revised at any time.
-All applications must conform to the Standards current at the time they are submitted. - C. Additional Regulations: The following regulations shall also apply: - 1.
-When Federal funding is involved: Section 504 of the Rehabilitation Act of 1973 (Section 504) and the Uniform Federal Accessibility Standards - 2.
-When Housing and Urban Development (HUD) programs are involved: HUD Minimum Property Standards, (HUD MPS) - 3.
-When areas within the development are used for public functions: Americans with Disabilities Act (ADA) - 4.
-Construction means and methods: Federal Occupational Safety and Health Agency (OSHA) regulations - 5.
+- 1. Flood Management Certification: Applications for financing through CHFA seeking to utilize state and federal funds for projects in, or affecting, floodplains or natural or man-made storm drainage facilities, may be subject to the Flood Management Certification requirements of the Inland Water Resources Division (IWRD) of the Department of Energy and Environmental Protection (DEEP). - 2.
+When Federal funding is involved: Section 504 of the Rehabilitation Act of 1973 (Section 504), the Department of Justice 2010 ADA Standards for Accessible Design and the Uniform Federal Accessibility Standards - 3.
+When Housing and Urban Development (HUD) programs are involved: HUD Minimum Property Standards, (HUD MPS) - 4.
+Construction Means and Methods: Federal Occupational Safety and Health Agency (OSHA) regulations - 5.
 Miscellaneous Reference Standards: Architects, engineers and developers should note that these Standards are minimums.
 Good architectural and engineering practices and manufacturer recommendations shall also be observed.
 Design Review comments may address such good practices and actual project requirements exceeding the minimum may be required. - 6.
 Fair Housing and Equal Opportunity (FHEO): Federal laws prohibit discrimination in housing on the basis of race, color, religion, sex, national origin, age, disability, and familial status.
-Design and construction documents for each development shall comply with all Fair Housing Laws, including the barrier-free requirements of the Fair Housing Act (FHAct), Section 504 of the Rehabilitation Act (Section 504), the Americans with Disabilities Act (ADA), the Architectural Barriers Act (ABA), and the Housing of Older Persons Act (HOPA).
+Design and construction documents for each development shall comply with all Fair Housing Laws, including the barrier-free requirements of the Fair Housing Act (FHAct), Section 504 of the Rehabilitation Act (Section 504), the Americans with Disabilities Act (ADA), the Architectural Barriers Act (ABA), and the Housing of Older Persons Act (HOPA), and such amendments as may be applicable.